suresh-devsecops/demo/README.md

 Moving to IAS based auth
 - We recommend developing new applications for SAP BTP with the SAP Cloud Identity Service using Authorization Policies ( from https://www.npmjs.com/package/@sap/xssec )
 -  "Note: Scopes are defined as part of the xsuaa service instance configuration.
 You can use ias as authenticationType and xsuaa scopes for authorization if the application router is bound to both (ias and xsuaa)." - but this is only for scope in xsapp json (https://www.npmjs.com/package/@sap/approuter/v/10.10.0)
 - Based on documentation, CAP does not care about token exchange - we need to implement token exchange in standalone approuter - if we want to use xsuaa roles in CAP service
 - documentation does not provide sample code - https://www.npmjs.com/package/@sap/xssec#ias---xsuaa-token-exchange
 - [sample code in documentation - added 10 days ago](./iasXsuaaTokenExchange.js)

 ## xsuaa token exchange options
 1. Use the provided code in [userinfo.js](./router/userinfo.js)
-2. Use a destination to exchange incoming token ? - this method need to be validated%
+2. Use a destination to exchange incoming token ? - this method need to be validated